ap467/mesonet-api-v2-docs/getting-started.md

 }
 ```

-## Determining which API to use
+## Determining which service to use

-When deciding which SynopticLabs API to use, the biggest questions are:
+When deciding which Mesonet service to use the biggest questions are:

 * How much data do you need to make the application work?
 * Do you need historical or real-time observations?

-The most popular Mesonet APIs are [Time Series][timeseries-api], [Latest][latest-api] and [Nearest Time][nearesttime-api] and [Metadata][metadata-api].
+The most services are [Time Series][timeseries-service], [Latest][latest-service] and [Nearest Time][nearesttime-service] and [Metadata][metadata-service].
 Each fills a certain need and are described below.

-* [Time Series][timeseries-api] (our most popular) returns a sequential series of observations for a requested time span.
+* [Time Series][timeseries-service] (our most popular) returns a sequential series of observations for a requested time span.
-* [Latest][latest-api] returns the most recent observation.
+* [Latest][latest-service] returns the most recent observation.
-* [Nearest Time][nearesttime-api] returns the observation nearest to a requested time.
-Similar to the Latest API but allows for targeting a specific time.
+* [Nearest Time][nearesttime-service] returns the observation nearest to a requested time.
+Similar to the Latest service but allows for targeting a specific time.
-* [Metadata][metadata-api] returns metadata.
+* [Metadata][metadata-service] returns metadata.

 ## Constructing a request

-The Mesonet APIs are [REST APIs][rest-api], meaning that each request is stateless and only represents the arguments within the request.
-A request is just a URL that contains the URL of the API being requested, a token and any additional parameters.
+Mesonet web services are [REST APIs][rest-service], meaning that each request is stateless and only represents the arguments within the request.
+A request is just a URL that contains the URL of the service being requested, a token and any additional parameters.
 Constructing a request URL is simple.
-Often the best tool for experimenting with these APIs is just using the address bar of a web browser.
+Often the best tool for experimenting with these services is just using the address bar of a web browser.

 > **Note**: For some services such as Latest and Metadata the omission of selection parameters will return data from every available station in the inventory.

-The base URL for all SyntopicData/SyntopicLabs APIs is `https://api.synopticdata.com/v2/`.
-From this point you can access all the public APIs.
-Now just add the API service you wish to access.
+The base URL for all services is `https://api.synopticdata.com/v2/`.
+From this point you can access all the public services.
+Now just add the service you wish to access.
 This example will use the Time Series service i.e. `stations/timeseries`.
 Then add parameters to reduce the data returned to what you care to see.

 > **Tip** You can quickly look for stations near either a known station or a lat/lon set.
-For example: `http://api.synopticdata.com/v2/stations/metadata?token=demotoken&radius=33.704,-112.014,10&limit=10` will return the 10 closest stations to a radius of 10 miles of downtown Phoenix, Arizona.
+For example: `https://api.synopticdata.com/v2/stations/metadata?token=demotoken&radius=33.704,-112.014,10&limit=10` will return the 10 closest stations to a radius of 10 miles of downtown Phoenix, Arizona.

 ```
 // Make sure you view this on a screen wide enough to not word wrap